 - Eligibility for a work permit

-- Permission to travel abroad in certain circumstances
+- Permission to travel abroad (if approved by immigration)

-DACA was originally instituted in June 2012 and allowed people to apply for protection for two years, subject to renewal.
-Here are the program's requirements:
+DACA was originally instituted in June 2012 and allowed people to apply for protection for a period of two years, subject to renewal.
+Here are the program's original requirements:

-- Must have entered the United States before 16th birthday
+- Must have entered the United States before the 16th birthday

-- Must have been living continually in the United States since June 15, 2007
+- Must have been living continuously in the United States since June 15, 2007

-- Must have been present in the United States on June 15, 2012 and not departed the U.S. since that date
+- Must have been continuously present in the United States since June 15, 2012

-- Must be at least 15 years old at the time of application and less than 31 years old on June 15, 2012
+- Must be at least 15 years old (unless you are currently in removal proceedings or have a final removal or voluntary departure order) at the time of application and less than 31 years old on June 15, 2012

 - Must be in school or graduated high school or have obtained a GED or be honorably discharged from the armed forces